Hardness of Noise-Free Learning for Two-Hidden-Layer Neural Networks: Compressing the Daniely--Vardi Lift

-We now show how to construct the gadgets $N_1$ and $N_2$.
+We now show how to construct the gadgets $N_1$ and $N_2$, extending them to make them suitable for working with $\Z_q$ for general $q$ as opposed to just $\{0, 1\}$.
 These constructions utilize the simple but important property that piecewise linear functions on the real line are readily and efficently realized as linear combination of ReLUs.
-Moreover, if the piecewise linear function is ``of polynomial size'' (i.e., composed of only polynomially many pieces of at most polynomial slope), then the corresponding one-hidden-layer ReLU network is of polynomial size as well.